 ‘We’re not sure.
 But she definitely ignored the spell and drove through the gate.
 We think that she’s got some wizard blood, though we can’t be certain, because it seems to be through the female line.
 We checked up on the Charltons when it was obvious that James and Henry were getting close.
 Jacqui’s maiden name was Wake.
 Harry met her mum years ago, when he was hunting for Lestrange.
 We haven’t told Jacqui, of course, because we don’t want her to know we’ve been checking up on her, but Mrs Wake, Jacqui’s mother, once told Harry that she’d caught a glimpse of the Shivering Stone.
 We think that a combination of a small amount of wizard blood and the fact that she thought her news was urgent — which it was — allowed Jacqui to ignore the spell.’

 ‘You’re probably right,’ said Hermione.
 ‘Is Harry’s cover story working?’

 ‘Yes.’
 Ginny nodded.

 ‘It’s worked for years, Hermione,’ said Ron.
 ‘The Muggle Interface Team uses it all the time.
 These days, most of the Muggle police forces know that if they get a weird murder or inexplicable death, the “Home Office” send a team from the Auror Office to investigate.
 The Muggles think that they are a “Major Incident Team”, of course.
 We walked in on a police investigation ourselves once, Hermione, years ago.
 Do you remember?’
 Ron stared out into the distance, lost in thought.
 ‘Sometimes, I miss the old days,’ he said.

 ‘I don’t,’ said Hermione forcefully.
-‘You remember the victories and the arrests, Ron.
+‘You remember the arrests and the victories and the plaudits, Ron.
 I remember the bodies, the danger and the hatred.’

 ‘Yes, but…’ Ron began.
 Ginny interrupted them before they began to bicker.